JussMor/blog/Blog/How to deal with Panic Attacks, Anxiety as a Remote Tech Worker..md

----js
+---
-const title = "How to deal with Panic Attacks, Anxiety as a Remote Tech Worker. (draft)";
+title: How to deal with Panic Attacks, Anxiety as a Remote Tech Worker.
-const date = "2023-01-23";
-const draft = true;
+date: 2023-06-30
+tags:
+  - healthcare
+description: A powerful personal journey of a 26-year-old software engineer from Ecuador who overcame anxiety, panic attacks, and depression while working remotely.
+Discover how therapy, mindfulness, and resilience helped him reclaim his life.
 ---

 It’s been a year since my nightmare began, and now I’m ready to write this story.
 A story about me.
 About how I fell down and how I got back up.
 About how someone's life can be destroyed in seconds.
 A story about how your own mind can become your worst enemy.